Abd al-Hamid Kishk: Naguib Mahfouz

 Mahfouz had won the 1988 Nobel Prize for Literature, (the only Arab ever to be awarded that Prize) but was widely reviled by many revivalist preachers (such as Omar Abdul-Rahman), for one of his "best known works", (Children of Gebelawi).

 Books

-Outside his popularity due to his oratory skills he was also the author of nearly 30 books.
+Outside his popularity due to his oratory skills he was also the author of nearly 30 books in Islamic cultures.